MicrosoftDocs/win32/desktop-src/HyperV_v2/getreplicationstatistics-msvm-replicationservice.md

 ---
-Description: 'Retrieves replication statistics for a virtual machine and acts on the primary replication relationship of the virtual machine.' ms.assetid: '24f3f572-fa85-4680-be77-7e835e6471c5'
+Description: Retrieves replication statistics for a virtual machine and acts on the primary replication relationship of the virtual machine. ms.assetid: 24f3f572-fa85-4680-be77-7e835e6471c5
-title: 'GetReplicationStatistics method of the Msvm\_ReplicationService class'
+title: GetReplicationStatistics method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetReplicationStatistics method of the Msvm\_ReplicationService class